-After digesting the Christmas feast, the numerous King’s cakes in January, February starts with Crepe day in France on Candlemas!
+After digesting the Christmas feast, the numerous King’s cakes in January, then February starts with Crepe day in France on Candlemas!

 One of the foods that people try the most when travelling to France is a traditional French Crepe.
 Crepes are popular any day of the year, but on Feb 2nd is an unofficial National Crepe day in France.